makenzieedwards8/a1-markdown-and-github/README.md

  ![Different Vaccines](imgs/vaccines.png)

+- The Pfizer and Moderna vaccines use messenger RNA, while the Johnson and Johnson vaccine uses the viral vectored vaccine process, utilizing an altered adenovirus. -[StatNews](https://www.statnews.com/2021/02/02/comparing-the-covid-19-vaccines-developed-by-pfizer-moderna-and-johnson-johnson/) - The best covid vaccine is whichever one you can get, and no one should wait for a specific vaccine.
+All three are safe, effective, and reduce risk of severe illness. -[CDC](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html) - The Johnson and Johnson vaccine seems to have the least possible side effects, with Moderna having the most.
+This obviously differes for everyone, but this seems to be the general idea. -[Mayo Clinic](https://www.mayoclinic.org/coronavirus-covid-19/vaccine/comparing-vaccines)

 * Commit your work (including edits/added files) every once and a while.
 Your final submission should include at least 5 committed